 1000 – COMMUNITY RELATIONS

-A monthly newsletter will be delivered to families enrolled in Holy Angels School.
+A newsletter will be delivered to families enrolled in Holy Angels School.
 The Family Newsletter will be sent to parents via email addresses provided by each family and will also be posted on the school website.
 Parents who do not have access to the Internet may request a printed copy of the Family Newsletter.
 As the need arises, special bulletins will also be issued.
 For many communications, a “contact person” from the family will be responsible for getting this information from school into the hands of the parents at home.
 Each family will designate who that contact person will be at the beginning of the school year.

 School Directory (1111.11):

 The school directory contains information such as the names, addresses, and phone numbers of parents and students.
 It is intended for the private use of school families.
 Its purpose is to facilitate communication within the school community.
 If there is a change in address or phone number, please contact the school office immediately.
 At the start of the school year, parents may request that information regarding family members be excluded from the directory.

 External and Internal Communications (1112):

 The principal is the primary source of information regarding the school.
 All school-related communications must be approved by the school administrator.
 The school may use videotapes, photographs, slides, audiotapes, or any other visual or audio reproductions in which students may appear for the purpose of promotional activities such as, but not limited to, student recognition, recruitment, fund-raising, and advocacy.
 All official pictures and recordings taken at school events and activities are the property of the school.
 At the start of the school year, parents may request that information regarding family members be excluded from media releases.

 The school is not responsible for pictures or recordings which are taken by private individuals at school events and activities and/or transmitted by anyone not officially associated with the school.

 Communications Through Students (1140):